4x payments, no fees – Scalapay

 sec

-The nakiri
+The Nakiri

-A rectangular blade, perfect for fine chopping
+A rectangular blade — built for fine chopping

-• 30° cutting angle for a razor sharp edge
+• 30° cutting angle for a razor-sharp edge

 Shipping times: